Bow (watercraft)

-The bow (/baʊ/) is the forward part of the hull of a ship or boat, the point that is usually most forward when the vessel is underway.
+The bow (/baʊ/) is the forward part of the hull of a ship or boat, the point that is farthest forward when the vessel is underway in the usual direction.
 The aft end of the boat is the stern.

-Prow may be used as a synonym for bow or it may mean the forward-most part of the bow above the waterline.
+Prow may be used as a synonym for bow, or it may refer specifically to the foremost part of the bow above the waterline.